-Multibank Group Named Best Global Regulated Broker 2024
+MultiBank Group Named Best Global Regulated Broker 2024

-(MENAFN- AETOSWire) (BUSINESS WIRE ) -- MultiBank Group, the world's largest financial derivatives institution headquartered in Dubai, proudly announces its recognition as the 'Best Global Regulated Broker 2024' by the International Wealth Management and Financial investment Forum (IWMFIF) in Hong Kong.
+(MENAFN- Cicero & Bernay A Communication Consultancy) Dubai, UAE, 29 January 2025: MultiBank Group, the world’s largest financial derivatives institution headquartered in Dubai, proudly announces its recognition as the ‘Best Global Regulated Broker 2024’ by the International Wealth Management and Financial Investment Forum (IWMFIF) in Hong Kong.

 The IWMFIF is a premier global platform that brings together industry leaders, investors, and innovators to celebrate excellence and discuss the latest trends in wealth management and investment.
 This accolade reflects MultiBank Group’s commitment to upholding the highest standards in the financial sector.